 The Hudson Valley is one of the most popular regions that New York City dwellers flock to.
 It’s especially beloved by city residents during summer due to its ease of access from Manhattan and surrounding areas.
 It’s a beautiful destination for a weekend getaway.
-A friend and I hit the road for a girls weekend.
-Here’s Your Complete Guide to Saugerties, New York.
+We discovered this wonderful town over the course of a couple days in August and have your complete guide to Saugerties, New York below.

 Where to Stay